hallorant/bigmit/ta23demo/chromatrs/README.md

 1. At the BASIC `>` prompt enter `LOAD"DEMO/BAS"`
 1. At the BASIC `>` prompt enter `RUN` to start the demo
 1. Follow the demo's menu to operate the demo

-Note in my testing you cannot run `DEMO/BAS` in Chroma BASIC, i.e., using `C48DISC/CMD`, you have to use the `COL48/CMD` driver for this demo.

 ## Chroma BASIC